 I ordered Bamboo toilet paper, face cleanser, and a shampoo bar from Package Free, and I was impressed by the variety of products and brands they have.
 They also have a point and rewards system, if you are interested in that kind of possibility.
 Their support was very friendly and responsive and the company does offer international shipping.

-If you wish to make an order, you can click or copy my referral link below,
+If you wish to make an order, click this LINK

 and get $10 towards your first order of $40+.